Inaba AtsushiTitles produced:

 - Gyakuten Saiban 6 (Ace Attorney 6 - Spirit of Justice) (2016)

-- Dai Gyakuten Saiban 2 - Naruhodō Ryūnosuke no Kakugo ('The Grand Turnabout Trial 2 - The Resolve of Naruhodō Ryūnosuke') (2017)
+- Dai Gyakuten Saiban 2 - Naruhodō Ryūnosuke no Kakugo (The Great Ace Attorney 2: Resolve) (2017)

 Career before Gyakuten Saiban: Eshiro joined Capcom as a programmer in 1990.
 He worked on titles like the original Street Fighter II (Guile programming) and the Saturn port of Street Fighter Zero 2 (Street Fighter Alpha).
 He was a planner for the original Onimusha, and director of Onimusha 2, as well as of Shadow of Rome.